 - 8.34.
 The starting point for assessment is that any residential development within the 6.2 km zone is likely to have a significant effect on the integrity of the Epping Forest SAC as a result of increased recreational pressure.
 Suitable mitigation will be required so that no adverse effects on the integrity of the SAC will arise. - 8.35.
 'Suitable mitigation' may be in the form of financial contributions to management of the SAC and/or contributions to Suitable Alternative Natural Green space (SANGs) that can alleviate recreational pressures on the SAC.
 SANGs offer the opportunity for an uplift in the quality of green and water infrastructure that can act as an alternative recreational opportunity to the Epping Forest SAC.
-In partnership with Natural England, the Council will assess how specific contributions can be calculated and identified for each development that falls within the scope of the regulations.
+In 2025, an Epping Forest Special Area of Conservation Recreation Mitigation Strategy was completed with the Council and its consultants, LUC, working in partnership with Natural England. - 8.36.
+The Strategy mitigates recreational pressure in Epping Forest SAC and sets out: - Fully costed of interventions to be delivered in the London Borough of Newham (LBN). - Newham's SAC Recreation Mitigation tariff - 8.37.
+All new homes built within the Zone of Influence (ZOI) will be required to make a financial contribution to the delivery of these interventions. - 8.38.
+The agreed strategic recreation mitigation projects include: - Beckton Masterplan site - Star Park - The Greenway